 He checked his magazine and ran towards the sound.

-She screamed as a Scavenger jumped out at her, and, without thinking, kicked the creature in the face.
+The Scavenger jumped out at her.
+Acting on pure, raw instinct, she kicked the creature in the face.
 It yelped like a wounded animal and flew backwards; its nose was crushed and black ooze dripped down its face where its translucent skin had broken.
 She blinked.
 She hadn't even lashed out that hard.

 "Scavengers are as dangerous as rabid dogs, but physically they're weak," said a man's voice in her head.
 Whose voice was that?
 Shit, she couldn't remember.